These entities help model the real-world layout of buildings and their components, enabling accurate mapping and management within our platform.

 An Entrance is a point of access to a property.
 It serves as the physical entryway used by residents, service providers, or guests.
 Each entrance belongs to exactly one property, but a property can have multiple entrances—such as front, rear, or side entrances to a building or complex.

 Relationship between Properties and EntrancesDue to historical reasons, properties and entrances are stored in the same table in facilioo.
-Therefore, the old system does not distinguish between properties and entrances, it does refer to them as

 Units